sissa-data-science/DADApy/README.md

 # Installation
-The package is compatible with Python >= 3.7 (tested on 3.7, 3.8 and 3.9).
+The package is compatible with Python >= 3.7 (tested on 3.7, 3.8, 3.9, 3.10, 3.11).
 We currently only support Unix-based systems, including Linux and macOS.
-For Windows-machines we suggest using the [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
+For Windows machines, we suggest using the [Windows Subsystem for Linux (WSL)](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).

-The package requires `numpy`, `scipy` and `scikit-learn`, and `matplotlib` for the visualisations.
+The package requires `numpy`, `scipy` and `scikit-learn`, and `matplotlib` for the visualizations.

-The package contains Cython-generated C extensions that are automatically compiled during install.
+The package contains Cython-generated C extensions that are automatically compiled during installation.

-The latest release is available through pip
+The latest release is available through pip:

 ```sh
 pip install dadapy
 ```

-To install the latest development version, clone the source code from github and install it with pip as follows
+To install the latest development version, clone the source code from GitHub and install it with pip as follows:

 ```sh
 git clone https://github.com/sissa-data-science/DADApy.git